flyntwp/flynt/docs/getting-started/basic-module.md

       | Made with love by Flynt.
 ```

 Voilá!
-Check out the front-end of your site and admire your "Hello World" Media Slider in all its glory.
+Check out the front-end of your site and admire your "Hello World" Image Slider in all its glory.
 In the next section we will tackle making this content dynamic; adding user-editable content fields and manipulating this data before passing it to the view.
 [Go to Section 2](dynamic-module.md)

 <!-- Stop looking at the source and go build some modules! ;-) -->